SteakEnthusiast/SteakEnthusiast.github.io/source/_posts/Deobfuscating-Javascript-via-AST-An-Introduction-to-Babel.md

 Since static analysis does not execute code, it makes it ideal for analyzing untrusted scripts.
 For example, when analyzing malware, you may want to use static analysis to avoid infection of your computer.

 Dynamic analysis is used when a script is known to be safe to run.
 Debuggers can be powerful tools for reverse engineering, as they allow you to view the state of the program at different points in the runtime.
-Additionally, dyanmic analysis can be (and often is) used for malware analysis too, but only after taking proper security precautions (i.e sandboxing).
+Additionally, dynamic analysis can be (and often is) used for malware analysis too, but only after taking proper security precautions (i.e sandboxing).

 Static and dynamic analysis are powerful when used together.
 For example, debugging a script containing a lot of junk code can be difficult.
 Or, the code may contain anti-debugging protection (e.g. [infinite debugger loops](https://x-c3ll.github.io/posts/javascript-antidebugging/)).
 In this case, someone may first use static inspection of source code to simplify the source code, then proceed with dynamic analysis using the modified source.